united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/concepts/security/data-infrastructure.md

 ---
 title: "Data Infrastructure"
 content_type: concept
-# description: |
+description: |
-#     Add a description of the concept here.
+    Concepts related to the security of the Data Infrastructure.
 weight: 10
 draft: true
 ---